gboleslavsky/CsvDecrypt/README.md

 The app will not overwrite PlainTextData.csv if it's already there, and EncryptedData.csv and DecryptedData.csv always reflect encryption/decryption of the data the app finds in PlainTextData.csv

-The app works if the contents of PlainTextData.csv and DecryptedData.csv have identical contents (except for blank spaces, which get trimmed before encryption so decrypted empty fields are just empty strings).
+The app works if the contents of PlainTextData.csv and DecryptedData.csv are identical (except for blank spaces, which get trimmed before encryption so decrypted empty fields are just empty strings and not original spaces that stood for null fields).

 Unit tests were neglected.